 In the content area of Interpreting Text Organization, students were expected to identify and analyze the author's use of genre.
 Students identified and analyzed the author's choice of form, organizational structure, style, literary techniques, text features, and conventions.

-Multiple-choice question 44 required students to recognize and identify the use of italics to convey specific meaning.
+Multiple-choice question 5 required students to identify the purpose of a diagram in a magazine article.